 Throughout the United States, a trend of channeling and ditching natural waterways has had an unfortunate consequence on water resources and built infrastructure.
 While straight channels are effective at transporting water quickly, they sacrifice the storage space and natural sediment dispersal that floodplains offer.

-Construction is scheduled for winter 2020/2021, and is planned according to FEMA floodplain guidelines.
-Following construction, native plants will be re-vegetated along the meander.
-While construction plans are being developed, U of M researchers are conducting lab tests to add an innovative element: biochar.
+Construction took place in winter 2020/2021, and was planned according to FEMA floodplain guidelines.
+Following construction, native plants were re-vegetated along the meander.
+While construction plans were being developed, U of M researchers are conducting lab tests to add an innovative element: biochar.
 Biochar is a charcoal product that removes bacteria and nutrients.
 Lab tests will determine the right type of biochar that should be used in Lambert Creek.
 It will be held in treatment cells that will be anchored into the channel.

 The project results in enhanced water storage at Lambert Pond, and improved floodplain access in the segment of Lambert Creek just south of Lambert Pond.
 The effort also removes excess bacteria, improves vegetation and wildlife habitat, and slows down water, which serves to reduce erosion.
 VLAWMO is thankful to learn from similar projects that have been conducted in neighboring watersheds.
 Reference these at the Rice Creek and Minnehaha Creek websites.